top of page

 Not from pressure.

-From presence.
+From steadiness.

 with love jen - Hand-drawn style illustration with the text ‘Love Jen’ in script, underlined by a line that continues into a sketch of a hand holding a pen.